 French and Germanic cultures blend perfectly in the Alsace capital of Strasbourg.
 This serene city is also a place where medieval architecture juxtaposes beautifully with modern landmarks such as that of the European Parliament.
 Trains arrive at Strasbourg Station located just to the west of the city centre, a pleasant ten minute walk to the central Place Kleber Square.
 Apart from walking, the best way to continue your journey from Strasbourg station is via tram, with lines A, C and D each serving it.
 The tramway ceases operation around midnight but after this time taxis are available from Strasbourg station.

-When taking a train from Paris, you have a couple of train stations you can depart from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When you arrive in Strasbourg, your train can arrive in train stations including Strasbourg, Gare de Strasbourg and Strasbourg-Roethig.
+When taking a train from Paris, you have a couple of train stations you can depart from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When you arrive in Strasbourg, your train can arrive in train stations including Strasbourg and Strasbourg-Roethig.

 Omio customers travelling this route book their trains from Paris Gare de Lyon to Strasbourg.

-Passengers travelling this route most often arrive at Strasbourg and need to travel approximately 0 mile (s) / 0 km from the train station to the city centre in Strasbourg.
+Passengers arriving in Strasbourg most often arrive at Strasbourg and need to travel around 0.7 miles (1.1 km) from this train station to the city centre.

 Here are some other resources that might have the information you need